BeissingerLab/BeissingerLab.github.io/People.md

 #### Kate Guill, Biological Science Technician

-Kate is an expert in both lab and field.
+Kate is an expert with over 25 years of experience in both the lab and field.
 She leads all of our data-generating endeavors.

 <br>